-In this 4-week live webinar, Anne Baring takes us on a momentous journey through many eras, from the Great Flood in 10,800 BC, and the Myth of the Fall, the astonishing findings of the huge temple complex at Gobleki Tepi in Turkey, and the Civilization of Old Europe as discovered by archaeologist Marija Gimbutus.
+In this 4-week course, Anne Baring takes us on a momentous journey through many eras, from the Great Flood in 10,800 BC, and the Myth of the Fall, the astonishing findings of the huge temple complex at Gobleki Tepi in Turkey, and the Civilization of Old Europe as discovered by archaeologist Marija Gimbutus.
 She explores the Lunar Era of the Great Mother and the Shamanic vision of kinship with all Creation; the Solar era of patriarchy, and our separation from nature; and finally, the rise of science, and the awakening to a new story.

 Faculty: Anne Baring, PhD (Hons) and Gyorgyi Szabo, PhD

 Academic Credit: Ubiquity University BA & Masters – 1 credit; The Wisdom School (WS) Doctoral – 1 credit

 In this webinar, Anne talks about the catastrophe of the Great Flood ca. 10,800 BC (this date is not yet agreed) and the near complete destruction of a highly advanced civilization that existed in different parts of the world before this, including Egypt, South America and South-East Asia.